ORCCA: Optimal Randomized Canonical Correlation Analysis: Conclusion

 \section{Conclusion}

-Random features are widely used for various machine learning tasks but often times they are sampled from a pre-set distribution, approximating a fixed kernel.
+Random features have been widely used for various machine learning tasks but often times they are sampled from a pre-set distribution, approximating a fixed kernel.
 In this work, we highlight the role of the objective function in the learning task at hand.
-We propose a score function for selecting random features, which depends on a parameter (matrix).
-The matrix can be chosen based on the specific objective function to improve the performance.
-We start by showing that our score function recovers leverage score sampling and energy-based sampling methods, previously shown to improve supervised learning.
-We then focus on canonical correlation analysis and derive the optimal score function for maximizing total CCA.
+We propose a score function for selecting random features, which depends on a parameter (matrix) chosen based on the specific objective function to improve the performance.
+We start by drawing connections to score functions for random features in supervised learning.
+We first show the potential of our score function through a class of dimension reduction and correlation analysis models, which involves a trace operator in their objective functions.
+We then focus on Canonical Correlation Analysis and derive the optimal score function for maximizing the total CCA.
 Empirical results verify that random features selected using our score function significantly outperform other state-of-the-art methods for random features.
-It would be interesting to explore the potential of this score function for other learning tasks as future direction.
+It would be interesting to explore the potential of this score function for other learning tasks as a future direction.